Skip to main content

 2. Right-click in the Assets directory, then mouse over Create and select Unlit Shader from the Shader menu.
 Name it SemanticShader.

 3. Repeat this process, but select Material from the Create menu to create a new material.
-Name it SemanticMaterial, then drag and drop SemanticShader onto it to associate them.
+Name it SemanticMaterial, then drag and drop SemanticShader onto the new Material to associate them.

 2. Add the shader code: